tony-herrera/EventTrackerProject/README.md

 to their transition out of the military.
 Here, they can access workforce recruiters who specialize in working with veterans to make that transition smooth.
 Also, members can specify that they are interested in a particular DOD Skill Bridge program and sign up if they choose to do so.
+The event to be tracked is the service members EAOS, which is their End of Active Obligated Service.

 ## Login Information